 Why Big Data Should be Part of Your Recruitment Strategy

 Unemployment in the United States is at a record low.
 Baby boomers are nearing retirement from their professions; while younger generations have a world of options in front of them.
-Our current economy gives job seekers the upper hand, where they can leverage online resources to comb through a sea of opportunity.
+Our current economy gives job seekers the upper hand, where they can leverage online resources to comb through a sea of opportunities.

 As a result, companies are struggling to find and hire top talent from the job market.
 With that said, the talent-hunting market has become increasingly dynamic.
 According to research, a number of job candidates use online resources exclusively to look for suitable positions.

 Through online platforms, potential recruits are offered a window into a company’s values to gain perspective on the culture, salary ranges, career advancement opportunities, and work-life balance.
 Similarly, the quality of an organization’s management has become a deciding factor in whether or not employees will continue to stay at their current place of work.